Tailp/K8sNamespaceRestrictedAccess/README.md

 * python ConstructAccess.py

-Provide the desired name of the namespace.
+Then provide the desired name of the namespace.